willianmga/hello-microservices/README.md

 ## Practice it!

-I've learned this principles by following a example project.
+I've learned these principles by following an example project.
 This architeture is a very important one.
 So, I hardly recommend you to do the same so you can learn by yourself.

 ## Want to contribute?